VirajPatel786/LeetCode-Journal/Explore Card Track/2. Arrays 101/README.md

 # Arrays 101

-This directory contains my solutions and notes from the "Arrays 101" Explore Card on LeetCode.
+This directory contains my solutions and notes from the **Arrays 101** Explore Card on LeetCode.
 Arrays are a fundamental data structure, forming the basis for many other data structures and algorithms.
 Mastering arrays is essential for solving a wide range of problems, especially in coding interviews.

 ## Purpose